Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 ## Abstract

-Inspired by recent developments in Kolmogorov-Arnold Networks (KANs) [1], this thesis explores learnable B-spline activation functions as a mechanism to mitigate catastrophic forgetting in continual learning.
-Unlike KANs, which place learnable activation functions on every edge of the network, our approach shares a single B-spline activation function across each layer, significantly reducing runtime overhead while maintaining the beneficial properties of learnable activations.
-Through experiments on Permuted MNIST, we demonstrate that B-spline activations achieve superior performance compared to other activation functions (ReLU, Tanh, GELU, PReLU) across multiple continual learning metrics.
+Inspired by recent developments in Kolmogorov-Arnold Networks (KANs), this project explores using a single B-spline activation function across each layer in multi layer perceptrons (MLPs), in order to reduce runtime overhead while maintaining the beneficial properties of learnable spline based activations.
+Through experiments on Permuted MNIST and Split MNIST, we demonstrate that B-spline activations achieve better performance compared to other activation functions (ReLU, Tanh, GELU, PReLU) and also combining them with established continual learning methods (Elastic Weight Consolidation (EWC) and Experience Replay (ER)) can lead to improved performance on continual learning metrics.

 ---